AxeWP/wp-graphql-rank-math/docs/reference/queries.md

 The Redirections Module [must be enabled] in the [Rank Math settings](https://rankmath.com/kb/setting-up-redirections/) for the sitemap data to be available.

+> [!NOTE]
-> **Note**: Currently, `nodeByUri` does not detect links associated with a Rank Math Redirection.
+> Currently, `nodeByUri` does not detect links associated with a Rank Math Redirection.
 This will be addressed [in a future release](https://github.com/AxeWP/wp-graphql-rank-math/issues/53).
 >
 > In the interim, we recommend handling redirects in your frontend app, such as with the [NextJS `redirects` config key](https://nextjs.org/docs/pages/api-reference/next-config-js/redirects).